summa-dev/summa-solvency/backend/README.md

     - Move to the `backend` directory.
     - Execute the build script in the backend.
 This will produce the Rust interface files: `inclusion_verifier.rs`, `solvency_verifier.rs`, and `summa_contract.rs`.

-By completing these steps, the backend will be primed with the essential verifiers for its tasks.
+This section provides CEX with the option to use the bash script for convenience or to follow the manual steps if you prefer.

 ## Summa solvency flow example